vezerarpi/rltut/draft-notes.md

 \end{equation*}

 The Q function can be approximated by a neural network, which is usually configured to output the estimated value for all actions at the current state in one go: `action_values = model(curent_state)`.
 This neural network is updated using the loss function above.
 The $Q$ estimates improve as more and more experiences are sampled.
 This is because after a very strong reward signal has been experienced at $(s', a^\text{bad})$, the model will have knowledge of the bad value of $Q(s', a^\text{bad})$ the next time it experiences $(s,a,r,s')$, and this information therefore will be propagated backwards.

+A neural network can be well suited to this sort of task as it can learn a representation of the states of the environment in order to estimate the Q values for them.
+The state space can have a very high dimension and be complex, even for a simple Atari game, but a good, distributed representation can find similarioties between the many possible states which makes it tractable for the model to learn to associate these with Q values for actions.
+The model's representation of the states it sees should work analogously to word vectors in word2vec, where words that are used similarly have similar embeddings.
+In this way the model doesn't need to remember each individual possible state but learn a fuzzy correlation between states and Q values.

 ### Experience replay